influxdata/telegraf/plugins/inputs/opcua_event_subscription/README.md

 }
 ```

 ## Troubleshooting

-	1. Ensure this plugin directory is in Telegraf’s Go path.
+- Ensure this plugin directory is in Telegraf’s Go path.
-	2. Compile and run Telegraf with this plugin enabled to verify the connection and data collection.
+- Compile and run Telegraf with this plugin enabled to verify the connection and data collection.
-	3. Check the Telegraf logs for any configuration or connection errors, and troubleshoot accordingly.
+- Check the Telegraf logs for any configuration or connection errors, and troubleshoot accordingly.

 ## Development

 For testing purposes, you can test the plugin using the `opcua_event_subscription_test` file.
 The tests will automatically use the `SampleConfig defined in the plugin and connect to a demo OPC UA server to perform subscriptions.
 To run the tests, simply execute the following command:

 ```batch
     go test -v
 ```

 ## Limitations

 - Does not allow multiple event_types within one subscription.
 To subscribe to multiple event_types use multiple input plugins within your telegraf.conf.
 - Where-Filter is limited to the OPC-UA field source_name.
 - This Plugin is only developed for event notifications.
 Data Change notifications are not supported.
 - SamplingInterval is set to  10000.0 // 10 sec.
 - QueueSize is set to 10.
 - All retrieved fields are forwarded as `fields`, while the opcua_host and the node_id that triggers the event are forwarded as `tags`

-## Contributing
-For bugs or feature requests, contact frederik.moschner@sva.de.